drocheam/optrace/docs/source/examples.rst

 Simulation of an Alcon IQ intraocular lens (IOL) in the Arizona Eye Model.
 An ETDRS chart is rendered for three different viewing distances.
 You can change distance, angle, pupil and image parameters from within the script.

-..
-For more details see the publication *Damian Mendroch, Stefan Altmeyer, Uwe Oberheide; „Polychromatic Virtual Retinal Imaging of Two Extended-Depth-of-Focus Intraocular Lenses“.
+For more details, see the publication:

+*Damian Mendroch, Stefan Altmeyer, Uwe Oberheide; „Polychromatic Virtual Retinal Imaging of Two Extended-Depth-of-Focus Intraocular Lenses“.
 Trans.
 Vis.
 Sci.
 Tech.
-2025*.
+2025*, DOI: `10.1167/tvst.14.12.33 <https://doi.org/10.1167/tvst.14.12.33>`__

 .. list-table::
    :class: table-borderless